-1. If box 3 is a loss, follow the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E (Form 1040), line 28, column (g).
-However, if the box in item D is checked, report the loss following the rules for Publicly traded partnerships, earlier.

-2. If income is reported in box 3, report the income on Schedule E (Form 1040), line 28, column (h).
+- 1. If box 3 is a loss, follow the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E (Form 1040 or 1040-SR), line 28, column (g).
+However, if the box in item D is checked, report the loss following the rules for Publicly traded partnerships, earlier. - 2.
+If income is reported in box 3, report the income on Schedule E (Form 1040 or 1040-SR), line 28, column (h).
 However, if the box in item D is checked, report the income following the rules for Publicly traded partnerships, earlier.

-Box 4.
-Guaranteed Payments
+Box 4a.
+Guaranteed Payments for Services

-Generally, amounts on this line are not passive income, and you should report them on Schedule E (Form 1040), line 28, column (k) (for example, guaranteed payments for personal services).
+Guaranteed payments are payments made by a partnership to a partner that are determined without regard to the partnership's income.
+Generally, amounts on this line are not passive income, and you should report them on Schedule E (Form 1040 or 1040-SR), line 28, column (k) (for example, guaranteed payments for personal services).